Can You Vacuum Seal Potatoes? (Answered)

 Freezer burn refers to dehydration that occurs on frozen food when it is exposed to air.
 It can happen on your potatoes since they are frozen when vacuum sealed.
 Freezer burn will alter with your food’s flavor and quality.

-See also Can You Vacuum Seal Leafy Greens?
-(Answered)
+See also Can You Vacuum Seal Guacamole?
+(Explained)

 Freezer burn can be prevented through reducing the air exposed to your frozen food which is achieved through;